dovecot/documentation/source/settings/core.rst

      * Other connections from :dovecot_core:ref:`login_trusted_networks` are
        ``secured``, but only if ``ssl`` setting is not ``required``.

-       .. versionchanged:: v2.4.0;v3.0.0 With old versions these connections were ``secured`` regardless of the ``ssl`` setting.
+       .. dovecotchanged:: 2.4.0,3.0.0 With old versions these connections were ``secured`` regardless of the ``ssl`` setting.
      * Other connections from HAProxy are ``secured``, but only if ``ssl`` setting is not ``required``.

-       .. versionchanged:: v2.4.0;v3.0.0 With old versions these connections were ``secured`` regardless of the ``ssl`` setting.
+       .. dovecotchanged:: 2.4.0,3.0.0 With old versions these connections were ``secured`` regardless of the ``ssl`` setting.

    Connections that are ``secured`` are always allowed to use plaintext